-So, in case you’re planning a trip of your own (or if you just really like to read about fantastic food), here’s a list at some of our favorite places and dishes to enjoy as you explore New Orleans.
+Whether you’re planning a trip of your own or you just really like to read about fantastic food, here’s a list of some of our favorite places to eat in New Orleans.

 Acme Oyster House

-While I’m not a big fan of raw oysters, a number of people close to me had raved about Acme Oyster House‘s chargrilled variety so I figured it was worth a try.
-Despite a long line outside, things move pretty quickly—especially if you have a smaller party—and let’s be honest, it’s New Orleans so enjoy a drink while you wait.
+While I’m not a big fan of raw oysters, a number of people close to me raved about Acme Oyster House‘s chargrilled variety.
+So I figured it was worth a try.
+Despite a long line outside, things move pretty quickly — especially if you have a smaller party.
+And, let’s be honest, it’s New Orleans so enjoy a drink while you wait.

 Covered in garlic and cheese, the charbroiled oysters are as good as everyone says so I recommend ordering more than you initially think you’d want.
-My dining companion isn’t a fan of oysters—chargrilled or otherwise—and opted for the jambalaya instead, which also was delicious.
+My dining companion wasn’t a fan of oysters — chargrilled or otherwise — and opted for the jambalaya instead, which also was delicious.